Krista the Explorer

 Don't forget to eat Queijada!

 There are two types of traditional must-try pastries in Sintra: queijada and travesseiro.
 After our train arrived, we stopped at Ca.fé Coffee House for a quick bite to eat and tried a delicious selection of freshly made sweet and savoury pastries.
 The queijada was amazing, but sadly they hadn’t finished making the travesseiro yet.
-It’s a very nice local place to eat in Sintra and is budget friendly too.
+It’s a very nice locally run place to eat in Sintra and is budget friendly too.